PointlessBox/dros/README.md

 <mark>**After using the `reinit` command or after using `catkin_make` you will have to redo this process, because the ownership will be reset to the root user of the workspace environment.**</mark>

+# Tutorials

-## Running SICK Laserscanner with dros
+## Running SICK laserscanner with dros

 Before yor start this tutorial, be sure to enable GUI Applications in your workspace by following the associated tutorial.